Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Topological and Geometrical Random Walks

 in the sense that the quotient of the two expressions approaches $1$ as $n\to\infty$.

 We use an implementation of the Lubachevsky-Stillinger protocol developed by the Complex Materials Theory Group at Princeton University \cite{Skoge} with periodic boundary conditions.
+This is to avoid boundary effects that play an important role for small packing sizes and decrease the ``maximum'' random packing fraction $\phi$ (the volume occupied by the spheres divided by the total volume of the container, $\approx 0.63$ for monodisperse packings).
 Unless stated otherwise, we fix the total number of spheres to be 400.
-For the volume fraction $\rho$ of small sphere volume vs.~the total sphere volume we have $\rho = \frac{1}{1+\xi\sigma^3}$, where $\xi=\frac{m_2}{m_1}$ and $\sigma = \frac{r_2}{r_1}$.
+For the volume fraction $\rho$ of small sphere volume $V_1$ vs.~the total sphere volume $V_1+V_2$ we have